Hell on Wheels saison 5 photo

 The new Government tried to keep peace with the Natives by treaties but they were never respected, for obvious reasons.

-President James Monroe wrote that the Natives’ hunting way of life “required a greater extent of territory that is compatible with the progress of a civilized life and must yield to it.
+President James Monroe wrote that the Natives’ hunting way of life “required a greater extent of territory that is compatible with the progress of civilized life and must yield to it.
 If the Indian tribes do not abandon that state and become civilized, they will decline and become extinct”.

 In the 1830’s, Congress decided their land belonged to Georgia and that it had to be sold to White settlers.
 The Cherokees were forced to march hundreds of miles to reach Oklahoma.
-With the terrible winter of 1830, their journey turned out to a nightmare that lasted 5 months.
-A quarter of the Cherokee nation perished: it was called the “Trail of Tears“.

 The Federal Government started to organize the land for settlement: land should be surveyed and divided into square units called “townships” (about 6 x 6 miles).
 It marked the beginning of the gigantic expansion.